landonma/datamanagement/datastorage-norm-edited.md

 - Keep up with the table of contents.
 - Date and number each page

+%%
 ##### ELECTRONIC DATA
 Rationale: Electronic data must be managed well to keep all files up to date, accessible and backed up.
+They are equivalent to lab notebooks but since they are digital there are addition things to consider.
 - **Backup:** Files should be backed up as described below to cover everything from accidental deletion to destruction of the university.
-- **Integrity:** Data files are the electronic equivalent of a lab notebook, meaning they should be tamper-resistant record of modifications
+- **Integrity:** Data files are the electronic equivalent of a lab notebook, meaning they should be a tamper-resistant record of modifications
 - **Collaboration:** Lab data should be readable and immediately available to future and current lab members.
 - **Archival readability:** Data needs to be readable by labs that do not possess any proprietary software used by the lab.
 - **Publication:** All published experimental data should be readily available to requesting labs.